sukus21/numskull/LANGUAGE.md

  - ### `?<=`: Lesser than or equal to
     Is true if the value of the lefthand is lesser than or equal to the value of the righthand.

  A comparison operator requires an opening bracket after the righthand operator.
-The bracket should be on the same line as the instruction, but it is not required.
-If a condition isn't met, the program skips ahead to the next closing bracket, and continues execution from there.
+The bracket should be on the same line as the condition instruction.
+If a condition isn't met, the program skips ahead to the next closing bracket of the same type at the same depth, and continues execution from there.
 In that way, the comparison operator acts like an equivelant to the `if`-statement in C. Closing brackets should always be on their own line, separate from any instructions.

  Below are two example programs and their outputs, to hopefully demonstrate how the comparison instruction works:
  ```c